Fly the whole mess into the sea?

 How important is it to keep a positive perspective?
-It’s a popular topic on the self-help and self development circuit as one of the keys to long term happiness (or at least contentment).
-There have also been a lot of scientific studies – in this article on the benefits of positive thinking from the Mayo Clinic it’s pretty key, a positive outlook will help reduce stress, help you live longer and be healthier overall…all in all not a bad deal!
+It’s a popular topic on the self-help and self-development circuit as one of the keys to long-term happiness (or at least contentment).
+There have also been a lot of scientific studies – in this article on the benefits of positive thinking from the Mayo Clinic or this one from Health Ambition: The Power of Positivity on your Health – it’s pretty important, a positive outlook will help reduce stress, help you live longer and be healthier overall…all in all not a bad deal!

 As a business owner, staying positive is even more important…especially considering the alternative.
 You’ve got plenty of things to worry about – starting with finances, people, competition…overall it’s a long list.
 Now picture the difference of approaching these issues with a positive perspective and outlook versus a negative outlook?
 With a positive approach, anything is possible and problems can be solved.
 With a negative approach, everything is an issue and soon it all feels very overwhelming – it would be much easier to throw in the towel if you’re approaching things negatively.

 It might sound a little touchy-feely, but I can tell you that it impacts a lot of business owners that I talk to.
 The idea is summarized nicely in one of my favorite songs from The Shins – Young Pilgrims:

 “But I learned fast how to keep my head up ’cause I

 Know there is this side of me that